-This website has been used to help promote the Pourewa Restoration Group and the Pourewa Valley.
-This site will now also be utilised to promote the wider umbrella group and as the group establishes itself we will add more information on the group, it's objectives and vision.
+This website has been designed to help promote the Pourewa Valley.
 We look forward to hearing from you if you would like to assist us or provide any thoughts on the future of the valley.

 The Pourewa Restoration Group are a small group of locals transforming an important area of bush in the heart of Auckland city.